SamuelUdemagwuna/alx-pre_course/README.md

 My first readme
-This is an collaboration to update my First readme
+This is a collaboration to update my First readme